permguard/permguard/site/content/docs/0.1/getting-started/licensing-features.md

 For more information about legal terms and licenses, please visit [Legal & Licenses](/docs/0.1/legal-licenses).

 {{< callout context="caution" icon="alert-triangle" >}}
-When reviewing licenses, ensure that you are referencing the correct version of the documentation, related websites, or other materials for Permguard.
-These resources may change over time, and it is important to verify that the information aligns with the specific version of the software or materials you are using.
+When reviewing licenses, please ensure you are referencing the appropriate version of the documentation, related websites, or other materials for Permguard.
+Over time, these resources may be updated to reflect changes or improvements, particularly for third-party technologies outside our control.
+Verifying the correct version ensures that the information aligns with the specific software or materials you are using.
 {{< /callout >}}

 ## Key Goals of Permguard